intento/intento-api/providers.md

 ### `delegated_credentials`

-Intento supports connecting accounts to this provider.
-For example to Google AutoML.
-See more details in the [delegated credentials](./delegated_credentials.md)
+Intento supports connecting your accounts of Google Cloud Translation API (v3beta1) and Google AutoML providers.
+See more details in the [Connected Accounts section](./delegated_credentials.md).
+The fastest way to set up Google Cloud Translation API (v3beta1) and Google AutoML with Intento is our [Connected accounts Manager](https://console.inten.to/credentials).

 ### `integrated`